THE SOCIAL PSYCHOLOGY OF GENDER - 2023/4

 Students to complete the presentation on an individual basis

-Group Presentation (30%): Students will work in small groups to prepare and present an empirical research paper.
+Group Presentation (40%): Students will work in small groups to prepare and present an empirical research paper at our “research conference day”.
 Successful completion of this assessment will demonstrate students’ ability to describe, analyse, and critically evaluate key topics in the social psychology of gender (LO 1 and 2) and to communicate complex concepts and research findings in a concise and clear way (LO 4).
-Students should create a 10-15 minute powerpoint presentation describing the research paper (theoretical background, hypotheses, methods, results), critically evaluate the work, and provide a detailed plan for how to address this critique/extend the work in future research.
+Students should create a 10-15 minute presentation (using a digital tool of your choice, e.g., PowerPoint, Prezi, Canva, Powtoon) describing the research paper (theoretical background, hypotheses, methods, results), critically evaluate the work, and provide a detailed plan for how to address this critique/extend the work in future research.

-Formative assessment & Feedback: Students will receive formative assessment through discussion questions during lectures, and in-class discussion during seminars.
+Students will receive formative assessment through discussion questions during lectures, and in-class discussion during seminars.
+Students will also have an opportunity to submit an outline of their proposal and receive formative feedback on that.

 Feedback: Students will receive verbal feedback during and after the lectures, and written feedback on their assignments (including presentations).
-Discussion boards will be available on Surreylearn.
+Discussion boards will be available on Surreylearn for assessment Q&A.

-- Enable students’ to develop of an independent ability to think, critique, and reflect on the theories, concepts, and method used in the social psychological study of gender
+- Enable students to develop of an independent ability to think, critique, and reflect on the theories, concepts, and methods used in the social psychological study of gender

 |001||Describe and synthesize theory and research on the social psychology of gender||K|